 It has a three-step filtration system that utilizes iron manganese, a carbon block, and PP sediment to most effectively and efficiently filter out harmful contaminants.
 The filter cartridges should be replaced approximately every 100,000 gallons.

-The system will probably need to be installed by plumber or handy-man for the best results.
-It will clean water for your entire house including your dishwasher, showers, washing machine, and other appliances.
+The system will probably need to be installed by a plumber or handy-man for the best results.
+It will clean water for your entire house, including your dishwasher, showers, washing machine, and other appliances.

 More importantly, it works like a charm alongside other filters.
 It enhances filtration capacity exponentially alongside a reverse osmosis system or any different filter by just softening water.

 This gets better when you consider the practical pressure range of 15 PSI to 80 PSI, so you can make it work with or without pumps while not affecting pressure in the slightest.

 What’s even more exciting, you can make it work with water pH ranges of 6 to 11, so it can handle highly alkaline water with no drawbacks.

 6.Fleck IRONPRO2 Pro 2 Combination Water Softener Iron Filter

 - It is both a water filter and a water softener.

 - It has a 5-year warranty on the control head and a 10-year warranty on the tank.